bijubayarea/terraform-eks-s3-irsa/README.md

 - Add your roles, and account ID's to the variables.tf
 - Add your pre-existing S3 State bucket to main.tf

-- Run `cd src; terraform init`
+- Run `terraform -chdir=src init`
 Which will initialize your workspace and pull any providers needed such as AWS and the Kubernetes providers.

-Then run a terraform plan `terraform plan -var 'env=test' src/`
+Then run a terraform plan `terraform -chdir=src plan -var 'env=test'`

-If looks ok go ahead and run the apply `terraform apply -var 'env=test' src/`
+If looks ok go ahead and run the apply `terraform -chdir=src apply -var 'env=test'`

 Answer with yes when asked if you want to apply.
 It will take a bit to provision the VPC, related resources, the EKS cluster and related resources.
 Once done you need to setup your local kubectl for access by running `aws eks update-kubeconfig --region us-west-2 --name aws-vpc` or `aws eks update-kubeconfig --region us-west-2 --name aws-vpc --role arn:aws:iam::<account_id>:role/<name>` with whatever role you used to create the cluster (defined in variables).